 A family history of diabetes, overweight and obesity, as well as race and ethnicity (particularly African American and Hispanic) can increase the likelihood of developing diabetes among women with PCOS.

 Infertility — Many women with PCOS do not ovulate regularly, and it may take these women longer to become pregnant.
 Infertility evaluation is often recommended after 6 to 12 months of trying to become pregnant.

 Heart disease — Women who are obese and who also have insulin resistance or diabetes might have an increased risk of coronary artery disease, the narrowing of the arteries that supply blood to the heart.
 It is not known for sure if women with PCOS are at increased risk for this condition.

 Both weight loss and treatment of insulin abnormalities can decrease this risk.
-Other treatments (eg, cholesterol-lowering medications, treatments for high blood pressure) may also be recommended.

 Sleep apnea — Sleep apnea is a condition that causes brief spells where breathing stops (apnea) during sleep.
 Patients with this problem often experience fatigue and daytime sleepiness.
 In addition, there is evidence that people with untreated sleep apnea have an increased risk of insulin resistance, obesity, diabetes, cardiovascular problems, such as high blood pressure, heart attack, abnormal heart rhythms, or stroke.
 This risk may be changes in heart rate and blood pressure that occur during sleep.